gkarthik/ivar/docs/MANUAL.md

            -q    Minimum quality threshold for sliding window to pass (Default: 20) -s    Width of sliding window (Default: 4) -e    Include reads with no primers.
-By default, reads with no primers are excluded
+By default, reads with no primers are excluded -k    Keep reads to allow for reanalysis: keep reads which would be dropped by alignment length filter or primer requirements, but mark them QCFAIL

 Output Options   Description
            -p    (Required) Prefix for the output BAM file